Uncertainty relations between quantum Fisher information and entanglement monotones

+Nevertheless, $\ket{\Phi}$ is genuinely $4$-partite entangled (entangled across every bipartition, e.g. composed of $1$ vs $3$ particles) and exhibits Schmidt rank $4$ across all $2$ vs $2$ bipartitions.
+In fact, our QFIM-based criterion also yields $\mathcal{SN}(\ket{\Phi})=4$.
+Additionally, our EoF criterion in \cref{eq:EoFBound} gives $E_F(\ket{\Phi}) \geq 1.4025$, which, in particular, exceeds the Bell-state value ($1$ ebit).

+Our observations can also be generalized to quantify genuine multipartite entanglement, e.g., via a vector $\vec{\mathcal{E}}(\varrho)$ whose entries are the entanglement entropies for every bipartition~\cite{HuberStructure2013,malik2016multi,erhard2018experimental,CerveraExperimental2022,hu2020experimental,bao2023very,klockl2015characterizing,NonlinearLiuArxiv2024}.
+In the End Matter and in \smcref{sec:MultipartiteEntanglement} we showcase how to extend the Schmidt number criterion given in \cref{eq:FXTraceNormUpperBound} from the bipartite case to the multipartite scenario.
+The current literature focuses on bounds on $k$-producibility (entanglement depth) and $k$-separability \cite{RenMetrological2021}.
+The same information can also be extracted from the entanglement dimensionality (Schmidt number) vector.
+See End Matter and \smcref{sec:MultipartiteEntanglement} for an example of how our method detects non-$k$-producibility and non-$k$-separability of pure states.

-Finally, let us comment on how to estimate our criteria in experiments and also observe some implications that our results have on the relationship between entanglement dimensionality and phase-estimations.
+{\bf Connections to QCRB.---}Finally, let us observe some implications that our results have on the relationship between entanglement monotones and phase-estimations.
 In fact, exploiting the usual quantum Cramér-Rao bound (QCRB), i.e., the fact that the precision of estimation is lower-bounded by the inverse of the QFI, it is possible to lower-bound the QFIs from the sensitivity of the corresponding estimation task obtained, e.g., via error-propagation formula as a signal-to-noise ratio of a measured observable.
-More precisely, the QFI of an observable $H$ can be estimated by referring to the unitary parameter encoding $U(\theta) = \exp(-i\theta H)$ and, for example, considering the estimation via measurement of a $\theta$-sensitive observable $O(\theta)$ and $\theta \simeq 0$ as \be (\delta \theta)^{-2} = \frac{|\av{[O,H]}_\varrho|^2}{(\Delta O)_\varrho^2} \leq F_\varrho(H) , \ee where the sensitivity $(\delta \theta)^{-2} = \frac{|\av{[O,H]}_\varrho|^2}{(\Delta O)_\varrho^2}$ is obtained via the usual error-propagation formula~\cite{toth2014quantum,QuantumPezze2018}.
-Thus our method, in particular inequalities like \eqref{observation2}, can be evaluated by further bounding the left-hand side via signal-to-noise ratios of suitable observables, as this relation can be also extended to the multiparameter case~\cite{GessnerSensitivity2018,gessnerNatComm20}.
+More precisely, the QFI of an observable $H$ can be estimated by referring to the unitary parameter encoding $U(\theta) = \exp(-i\theta H)$ and, for example, considering the estimation via the measurement of a $\theta$-sensitive observable $O(\theta)$ and $\theta \simeq 0$ as $(\delta \theta)^{-2} = \frac{|\av{[O,H]}_\varrho|^2}{(\Delta O)_\varrho^2} \leq F_\varrho(H)$, where the sensitivity $(\delta \theta)^{-2} = \frac{|\av{[O,H]}_\varrho|^2}{(\Delta O)_\varrho^2}$ is obtained via the usual error-propagation formula~\cite{toth2014quantum,QuantumPezze2018}.
+Thus our method, in particular inequalities like \eqref{eq:FisherTraceSum}, can be evaluated by further bounding the left-hand side via signal-to-noise ratios of suitable observables, as this relation can be also extended to the multiparameter case~\cite{GessnerSensitivity2018,gessnerNatComm20}.